-Whether your organization employs three people or three hundred, it is important to have a structured performance management process that incorporates annual organizational goals and raises – that are tied to performance.
+Whether your organization employs three people or three hundred, it is essential to have a structured performance management process that incorporates annual organizational goals and raises – that are tied to performance.

-Supervising employees is what managers are paid to do and when done in a systematic way can help to influence employee performance.
-Creating a structured process for setting expectations and monitoring employees can be a great way to help them get those things done that help move the organization forward.
+Supervising employees is what managers are paid to do.
+And, when done in a systematic way, it can help to influence employee performance.

 Hopefully, the pandemic will soon be in our rearview mirrors.
 But remotely managing work may not.

 Create a structured process for setting expectations and monitoring employee work, so you can help staff get those things done that are critical to achieving your church mission!

 Did you know we recently launched a new course?

 Take a sneak peek at one of the lessons in our new Church Administration Training!

 If you are a member, you can access an editable copy of a note-taking log and sample performance appraisal form here.
 If you are not a member, you can learn how to access all of our forms, documents, and job descriptions here.